gbif/portal-feedback/README.md

 * (for portal and api) move to relevant repo and resolve as duplicate with a link to the new issue

 This also means that for portal and api isues there is little point in starting a discussion on the issue before it has been moved.
+## public labels
+content issues that are labelled `public relevance` is public

 ## Content and questions
 Since these issues reside in the repo they will probably need more labels.
 We probably want to seperate content provided by publishers from Drupal content issues.